Hipo/university-domains-list/README.md

 ### Update - New structure

 After September of 2017, we changed our structure to support multiple domains and web pages.
-With this update, "domain" and "web_page" fields changed as list with "domains" and "web_pages" fields respectively.
+With this update, we added a State/Province field, "domain" and "web_page" fields changed as list with "domains" and "web_pages" fields respectively.

 ### 1 - Using the Data Source